 Ancient China in Context

-The transition from the Chinese classical period to the Chinese Empire in 221 BC was a centuries-long process of state rebuilding, law creation, and war.
-From this turbulent background of autocracy within and conflict without, there emerged the philosophies of China's Golden Age of Thought, whose literary expression is one of the treasures of the world cultural heritage.
+The creation of the Chinese Empire in 221 BC brought to an end a centuries-long process of state rebuilding, law creation, and war.
+From this turbulent background of power struggles within and open conflict without, the early Spring and Autumn period and its sequel, the much bloodier Warring States, there emerged a new concept of the relation between the state and its people, a growing body of performance texts dramatizing and the self-concept of the Chinese states, and the philosophies of China's Golden Age of Thought - a treasure of the world cultural heritage.

-A full understanding of the period and its philosophy has long been hampered by uncertainty about the nature and date of these classical texts.
+A full understanding of these early centuries has long been hampered by uncertainty about the nature and date of the early texts.
 To this problem, Bruce and Taeko Brooks, principals of the Warring States Project at the University of Massachusetts at Amherst, bring the fruits of decades of research.
-Worldwide scholarly reaction to the first proposal for this and a parallel book series was enthusiastic.
-Of the two, the series Ancient China in Context is meant for first-acquaintance readers, from undergraduates to professionals in other fields.
-First to be released is a general survey, The Emergence of China, which weaves together the contributions of the major schools of thought into an account of the creation of the Chinese Empire.
-Several companion volumes will follow, highlighting an aspect of that history as viewed from the perspective of one major text or personality.
+The scholarly reaction to the first proposal for these books was enthusiastic, and response to what has so far been published continues to be highly favorable.

-- The Emergence of China: From Confucius to the Empire (August 2013)
+- The Emergence of China: From Confucius to the Empire (published 2015)

 Detailed descriptions are available at the above pages, which include an order link for books whose publication has been announced.

 7 Dec 2016 / Contact The Project / Exit to Publications Page